 The closer the color for a model is towards the top of the summary table, the better performance of that model for a symbol based on average percentage price change per cycle.

-- The model that buys when ema_10 rises above ema_20 delivers the best performance.
-Four of its six rows are at the top of the following table, and all six rows are in the top half of the table.
+- The model that buys when ema_10 rises above ema_50 delivers the best performance.
+Four of its six rows are in the top half of the following table, and none of its rows are among the bottom six rows in the table.

 A note about the source data for security prices examined in this tip